codota/tabnine-nvim/README.md

 - `:TabnineToggle` - to toggle enable/disable
 - `:TabnineChat` - to launch Tabnine chat
 - `:TabnineLoginWithAuthToken` - to log in using auth token (for headless environments, where no browser is available)

+### Tabnine Chat commands
+- `:TabnineChat` - to open Tabnine Chat
+- `:TabnineFix` - to fix the function in scope
+- `:TabnineTest` - to generate tests for function in scope
+- `:TabnineExplain` - to explain the function in scope

 ## `<Tab>` and `nvim-cmp`